4sploit/TopTenMovies/README.md

 # TopTenMovies

-### This Is A Mini Web Application Whose Goal Is To Display A List Of Top Ten Movies Of All Times, It Also Enables Filtering Movies By Genre, Replacing Least Rated Movie With A New One.
+### A Mini Web Application Whose Goal Is To Display A List Of Top Ten Movies Of All Times, It Also Enables Filtering Movies By Genre, Replacing Least Rated Movie With A New One.

 ### This Mini WebApp Is Written In The Following Technologies:-